The Little John Protocol –

 |LJP Score||Score Frequency*||Win||Loss||Win Pct.||Units +/-|

 * – Score Frequency in the table above is showing the percentage of games where one side of a wager will achieve the score listed.
-Roughly 45% of all wagers on any given day will have one side of the wager achieve an LJP 1-5 (the other side will then be a 0).
-The other roughly 55% of wagers on any given day will have a “0”.
+Roughly 50% of all wagers on any given day will have one side of the wager achieve an LJP 1-5 (the other side will then be a 0).
+The other roughly 50% of wagers on any given day will have a “0” on both sides of the game.
 Also remember, 100% of games have at least one side of the wager with a score of 0… since only one side of a wager can have a positive score (LJP 1-5).